Joel Martínez (footballer, born 1988)

-Francisc Joel Martínez Vilar (born 31 December 1988) is an Andorran footballer who plays as a midfielder for FC Ordino.
+Francisc Joel Martínez Vilar (born 31 December 1988) is a retired Andorran footballer who played as a midfielder and current Head of Football School at Inter d'Escaldes.

 Club career

 Martínez's senior career began with UE Sant Julià in 2005, remaining with the Primera Divisió team until 2006 when the midfielder agreed to join Andorran-based Spanish Tercera Catalana side FC Andorra.
 Martínez spent the 2007–08 Primera Divisió season back with Sant Julià, prior to returning to Spain with FC Andorra for the following campaign.
 This spell with the club lasted five years, with Martínez netting twelve goals in one hundred and twenty-six appearances.
 He rejoined Sant Julià for a third time in 2013, subsequently winning the Copa Constitució in his sole season there.
 Martínez spent the next three years with FC Santa Coloma.

 After winning the league title in every season with FC Santa Coloma, Martínez was signed by fellow top-flight team Inter d'Escaldes in 2017.
 Six matches and one goal followed.
 Martínez returned to FC Andorra in 2018, with the club now in Primera Catalana.
 In mid-2019, Martínez returned to Andorra with FC Ordino.
 He appeared fifteen times in 2019–20 as they suffered relegation.

+While still an active player for FC Ordino, in June 2019, Inter d'Escaldes confirmed that Martínez, who had previously also been a youth coach at the club, had been hired as coordinator of the club's football school.
+As of June 2024, Martínez still held this role.